-- Sawmills and Mulch Manufacture were permitted in RC and RR and were permitted on Agricultural Preservation parcels. - Yard Waste Composting Facilities were permitted in RC, RR and M-1.

-Neither Yard Waste Composting Facilities nor Mulch Manufacture were permitted on Agricultural Land Preservation Program (ALPP) properties.
+- Sawmills and Mulch Manufacture1 were permitted in RC and RR and were permitted on Agricultural Preservation parcels. - Yard Waste Composting Facilities were permitted in RC, RR and M-1 but not on Agricultural Land Preservation Program (ALPP) properties.

 2013 Comprehensive Zoning Plan (2013 CZP) adopted October 6, 2013: